ViveNoctem/Floor2Drift/README.md

 The library analyzes the first class with the `@Databse` annotation and will generate drift equivalents for entities, daos, etc. used in this database.

 #### rootPath
-The path to the root of the project to be converted.
-The default should work for you if the scripts working dir is `/tool/floor2drift.dart`
+The path to the root of the project to be converted (parent directory of lib directory) The default should work for you if the scripts working dir is `/tool/floor2drift.dart`

 #### classNameFilter